agalitsyna/RedClib/docs/filters.rst

 Examples of filters
 ------------------
-In project.yml file we provide the filters used in `original paper on RedC<https://doi.org/10.1093/nar/gkaa457>`_.
+In project.yml file we provide the filters used in :ref:`original paper on RedC<https://doi.org/10.1093/nar/gkaa457>`_.

 If you want to run custom output of redc-nf, you can design your own filters.